 - Who is your favourite author?
 (Just one?
 Impossible!)
 For genealogy (in addition to those mentioned above): Michael Gandy, Elizabeth Shown Mills and Colin D. Rogers.
 For recreational reading: Douglas Adams, Lillian Beckwith, Jon Cleary, Jeffery Deaver, Martha Grimes, Ngaio Marsh.

 - Where do you buy books?
 I buy lots of history, genealogy, reference and fiction books at the LifeLine Bookfest.
-I also buy direct from societies and Archives, and (if local businesses do not stock the title I want) from Gould Genealogy and History and The Book Depository.
+I also buy direct from societies and Archives, and (if local businesses do not stock the title I want) from The Book Depository or Gould Genealogy.

 - Can you nominate a must-read fiction title?
-The Hills is Lonely (Lillian Beckwith).
+Any and every book by Ngaio Marsh.

 - How many books are in your personal library?
 About six hundred, plus genealogy books, but my personal collection needs to be culled because I have too many books stored in boxes.